JJWallis/bloggr-landing-page/README.md

 }
 ```

+Arrow logic - loop to reset styles + make sure only one user wants to see if shown/facing up

 Loop logic for nav arrows (multiple other use cases - FAQ accordians) | classic technique - commonly used (React docs + complicated/bloated navigations)

 ### Continued development